-Once you’ve begun to manage passwords, you will also want to take advantage of something known as Two-factor Authentication.
-Rather than just a single password that can be guessed or stolen, Two-factor Authentication requires two pieces (something you know, and something you have), rather than just a password.
-Today, most of the cloud services you already know and love offer some form of Two-factor Authentication, but it’s not always obvious or easy to get it setup.
+Once you’ve begun to manage passwords, you will also want to take advantage of something known as Two-Factor Authentication (also known as 2FA, 2-Step Verification, HMAC-based One-time Password: HOTP, Multi-Factor Authentication: MFA, One Time Password: OTP, SecurID, Time-based One-Time Password: TOTP, Universal 2nd Factor: U2F, Yubikey, etc.) Rather than just a single password that can be guessed or stolen, Two-Factor Authentication requires two pieces (something you know, and something you have).
+Today, most of the websites you already know and love already offer some form of Two-Factor Authentication, but it’s not always obvious or easy to get it setup.
 However, this feature is critical to helping ensure the continued security of your accounts.
-Always try to look to see if a service you use has a form of Two-factor Authentication available.
+Always try to look to see if a service you use has a form of Two-Factor Authentication available.
 Below are a set of links that should cover most services and give you an idea of how to set each of them up.

-You should use DUO Security Integration as much as possible when available.
+You should use DUO Security and Krypton/OTP/U2F/Yubikey as much as possible when available.
 Otherwise, use the Authy App in place of “Google Authenticator” on any website.
-I recommend it so that your Two-factor codes are backed up online in case of phone loss/theft.
+I recommend it so that your Two-Factor codes are backed up online in case of phone loss/theft.

 Personal Security Stack: Layer 2